CDM Soccer Position Explained

 Win Aerial Duels

 CDMs are often required to win aerial duels and headers, especially during set-piece situations such as corner kicks and free kicks.
-Their ability to head the ball away from danger or direct it to a teammate is crucial for defensive duties.
+Their ability to head the ball away from danger or direct it to a teammate is crucial for helping their team defensively.
+Also, since a lot of air balls can be played through the middle of the field, it is important for the CDM to be ready and win those aerial duels in the center.

 Distribute the Ball

-While defense is their primary focus, CDMs are also responsible for distributing the ball effectively up the field to initiate attacks and maintain possession of the ball.
+While defense is their main focus, CDMs are also responsible for distributing the ball up the field to start attacks and maintain possession of the ball.
 They also need to be capable of making accurate short and long passes to transition from defense to attack smoothly.

-One key thing for all CDMs to understand is that they have to try to play forward as much as possible, which requires knowing how to turn properly as well as properly scanning the field to know what you are going to do with the ball long before you get it.
+One key thing for all CDMs to understand is that they have to try to play forward as much as possible, which requires knowing how to turn properly as well as scanning the field properly to know what they’re going to do with the ball long before they get it.

 Leadership and Communication: